Growing-Beyond-Earth/GettingStarted/README.md

 Click the Green Play button to Run the and save it as PWM-RedLED.py

-Now lers control all the lights on the GBE box
+Now lets control all the lights on the GBE box
 Create a new script with File>New and paste in the following code:

 ```